Project FAQs

 As construction began last fall, about 275 trees were removed to allow for shoreline reconfiguration which is necessary for flood protection; ADA accessibility; and changes in topography (think: hills).
 About 2,680 trees will planted as part of the park’s reconstruction.
 The WNY Land Conservancy is collecting seeds from local native plants and growing many of these plants from the ground up.
 They will provide 50,000 plants, including trees, shrubs, grasses, and wildflowers to the park.
 This tree replacement process will provide a greater ecologic benefit to our shoreline than what was there before.

 The design process is complete, but we welcome feedback during construction.
 To learn more about the multi-year community led process that led to the final design, visit the Imagine LaSalle website.
 Check out our FAQs and submit your question in the contact form.
+We have also posted responses to the questions we received after our May 9th community meeting here.

 No!
 Ralph Wilson Park is a City of Buffalo park, and all City of Buffalo parks are free to enter.
 There is no entrance fee to the park and the majority of events will be free.
 There may be fees associated with some activities, such as kayak rentals.